uoregon-libraries/newspaper-curation-app/hugo/content/workflow/technical.md

 ## Batch Management

-Once a batch is generated and all jobs related to it are complete, the files will be put into the configured `BATCH_OUTPUT_PATH`, the live files (non-TIFF, non-tar originals, etc.) are synced to the `BATCH_PRODUCTION_PATH`, and the "Batches" page in NCA will show it to users with the "batch loader" role.
+Once a batch is queued for generation:

+- The files will be put into the configured `BATCH_OUTPUT_PATH`
+- The live files (non-TIFF, non-tar originals, etc.) are synced to the `BATCH_PRODUCTION_PATH`
-At this point the batch can be loaded into staging.
-NCA's batch page, accessible by activating the relevant link in the batch list, will use your configuration to provide bash commands that batch loaders can copy and paste in order to get the batch onto your staging ONI instance.

-*Note: if your staging system mounts files differently than your NCA server, the commands may have to be altered. e.g., NCA might use `/mnt/news/outgoing` while staging uses `/mnt/libnca`.*
+- NCA sends a command to the staging ONI Agent (configured via `STAGING_AGENT`) to load the batch
+- NCA polls the agent until the batch load is reported as successful

-Once loaded onto staging, the batch loader flags a batch as being ready for QC (quality control).
-The batch will then be visible to batch reviewers, letting them know action is needed to approve the batch.
+Once all these jobs are complete, the batch will be visible to batch reviewers, letting them know action is needed to approve the batch.
 The batch page will have a link to the staging environment's batch page for easier review, as well as two possible actions to take: approve the batch for production or reject it from staging due to problems in one or more issues.

 If rejected, batch reviewers will need to find and flag the problem issues so NCA can process the rest of the batch.
 Issues will be flagged as unfixable (moving to a state where issue managers will have to take action), and the batch reviewer will need to enter a comment to help identify what was wrong.
-Once issues are done being flagged, the batch reviewer can finalize the batch, rebuilding it with only the good issues, and moving it into the "ready for staging" state, where a batch loader is guided through purging and reloading the batch for another round of QC.
+Once issues are done being flagged, the batch reviewer can finalize the batch, rebuilding it with only the good issues, and NCA will reload it on staging where it will be ready for another round of QC.

-Once a batch has been approved in staging, NCA will mark the batch as ready to go live.
-Upon visiting the batch page in NCA, the batch loader will get instructions for loading the batch to production. *The same caveat applies here as when loading to staging: if file mounts differ from NCA's mount locations, the batch loader will need to adjust the commands NCA provides.*
+Once a batch has been approved in staging, NCA will contact the production ONI Agent (configured via `PRODUCTION_AGENT`) to load it live, and then poll the agent regularly until the batch load has completed.

-After batches are live, the batch loader flags it as such in NCA, and NCA will move the original batch and any backups (the source PDFs for born-digital batches, for instance) to the archival location specificed by the configured `BATCH_ARCHIVE_PATH`.
+After batches are live, NCA will move the original batch and any backups (the source PDFs for born-digital batches, for instance) to the archival location specificed by the configured `BATCH_ARCHIVE_PATH`.
 At this point the batch is ready for final archival.

 ## Batch Archival